ty000/express-middleware-condition/README.md

 # express-middleware-condition

 `unless(middleware, options)`
+Skip middleware when it fulfill the conditions

+`expectThat(middleware, options)`
+Skip middleware when it does not fulfill the conditions

 * **middleware** Middleware to skip
 * **options** Conditions to test
     * **[paths]** Can be an array of string, an array of object or a string
     * **[extensions]** Can be a string or an array of string

 ## Paths ##
 Allow to filter on originalUrl and methods